-- 1.7.01 ASA believes that broadband access to the Internet is important to the quality of life in rural America and to strong and competitive farming operations.
-ASA encourages private businesses and cooperatives to collaborate with state and local governments to seek grants through the USDA's Rural Utilities Service (RUS) and the American Recovery & Reimbursement Act (ARRA) to bring quality high-speed broadband to rural areas at affordable rates.
-(2017) - 1.7.02 ASA supports a dependable and free public Global Positioning Satellite (GPS) differential real time kinematic correction signal available across all of the U.S.'s agricultural production land.
-(2017) - 1.7.03 ASA opposes the use of adjacent band width by any company that would compromise the effectiveness of GPS technology for farmers. - 1.7.04 ASA encourages the continued development expansion and improvement of cellular networks to adequately address the needs of rural regions of the United States.
-(2017) - 1.7.05 ASA urges that USDA's agricultural reports be classified as an "essential government service" to ensure their scheduled release in the event of government service disruptions.
-(2017) - 1.7.06 ASA urges USDA to provide oversight and take all appropriate measures to ensure the security of all agency reports, no matter the transmission mode, before their uniform release.
-(2017) - 1.7.07 ASA believes the information gathered by GPS, precision agriculture systems, unmanned aerial vehicles and other data acquisition platforms should remain the sole property of the farm.
-(2017) - 1.7.08 ASA supports legislative statutes that establish a single confidentiality classification of all USDA collected producer data and the reorganization within USDA that delegates that data collection function to a single unit within the USDA's Farm Service Agency (FSA).
+- A-165.
+ASA believes that broadband access to the Internet is important to the quality of life in rural America and to strong and competitive farming operations.
+ASA encourages private businesses and cooperatives to collaborate with state and local governments to seek grants through the USDA's Rural Utilities Service (RUS) and the American Recovery & Reimbursement Act (ARRA) or other available sources to bring quality high-speed broadband to rural areas at affordable rates.
+(2018) - A-166.
+ASA supports a dependable and free public Global Positioning Satellite (GPS) differential real time kinematic correction signal available across all of the U.S.'s agricultural production land.
+(2017)

+- A-167.
+ASA opposes the use of adjacent band width by any company that would compromise the effectiveness of GPS technology for farmers. - A-168.
+ASA encourages the continued development expansion and improvement of cellular networks to adequately address the needs of rural regions of the United States.
+(2017) - A-169.
+ASA urges that USDA's agricultural reports be classified as an "essential government service" to ensure their scheduled release in the event of government service disruptions.
+(2017) - A-170.
+ASA urges USDA to provide oversight and take all appropriate measures to ensure the security of all agency reports, no matter the transmission mode, before their uniform release.
+(2017) - A-171.
+ASA believes the information gathered by GPS, precision agriculture systems, unmanned aerial vehicles and other data acquisition platforms should remain the sole property of the farm.
+(2017) - A-172.
+ASA supports legislative statutes that establish a single confidentiality classification of all USDA collected producer data and the reorganization within USDA that delegates that data collection function to a single unit within the USDA's Farm Service Agency (FSA).

-II.
-RESEARCH, CONSERVATION, AND FARMER-FOCUSED POLICIES
+TITLE B - RESEARCH, CONSERVATION AND FARMER-FOCUSED POLICIES